zachrewolinski/stat-214-gsi/computing/psc-instructions.md

 3. Once you are confident your code will work as you intend, somehow transfer the code to Bridges-2 (my suggestion: use a private or public github repo; push to it from your laptop, and pull from Bridges-2).
 4. Submit the job on Bridges-2.

 This way, most of your GPU resource usage will be for actual production runs, rather than testing or debugging.
-The main possible hangup will be how PyTorch transfers information between CPU and GPU, which won't be tested unless you test on SCF GPUs.
+The main possible hangup will be how PyTorch transfers information between CPU and GPU, which won't be tested.
 But such issues should come up right in the beginning of a run, so you won't use much GPU time.
 Another benefit of this workflow is that you will only ever have one updated version of your code, and you won't have to deal with moving changes which you made on Bridges-2 back to your local machine.

 Some more guidelines: